Neil Sedaka: Big hits in the early 1960s

 After establishing himself in 1958, Sedaka wrote many more hits from 1960 to 1962.
-His flow of Top 30 hits during this period included: "Stairway to Heaven" (No. 9, 1960); "You Mean Everything to Me" (No. 17, 1960); "Run, Samson, Run" (No. 27, 1960); "Calendar Girl" (No. 4, 1961; also reached No. 1 on the Japanese and Canadian pop charts); "Little Devil" (No. 11, 1961); "Happy Birthday Sweet Sixteen" (No. 6, 1961); his signature song, "Breaking Up Is Hard To Do" (No. 1, two weeks: August 11 and 18, 1962); and "Next Door to an Angel" (No. 5, 1962).
+His flow of top 30 hits during this period included: "Stairway to Heaven" (No. 9, 1960); "You Mean Everything to Me" (No. 17, 1960); "Run Samson Run" (No. 27, 1960); "Calendar Girl" (No. 4, 1961; also reached No. 1 on the Japanese and Canadian pop charts); "Little Devil" (No. 11, 1961); "Happy Birthday Sweet Sixteen" (No. 6, 1961); his signature song, "Breaking Up Is Hard to Do" (No. 1, two weeks: August 11 and 18, 1962); and "Next Door to an Angel" (No. 5, 1962).
 For several of those songs, Sedaka was paired with Stan Applebaum and His Orchestra.
-Singles not making the Top 30 during this period included "Sweet Little You" (No. 59, 1961) and "King of Clowns" (No. 45, 1962).
-RCA Victor issued four LPs of his works in the United States and Great Britain during this period, and also produced Scopitone and Cinebox videos of "Calendar Girl" in 1961, "Breaking Up Is Hard To Do" in 1962, and "The Dreamer" in 1963.
-His second LP was an album mostly of old standards.
+Sedaka singles not making the top 30 during this period included "Sweet Little You" (No. 59, 1961) and "King of Clowns" (No. 45, 1962).
+RCA Victor issued four LPs of his works in the United States and Great Britain during this period, and also produced Scopitone and Cinebox videos of "Calendar Girl" in 1961, "Breaking Up Is Hard to Do" in 1962, and "The Dreamer" in 1963.
+His second LP, Circulate (1961), contained mostly older pop standards from the 1930s, 1940s, and 1950s.
 He made regular appearances on such TV programs as American Bandstand and Shindig! during this period.

 Writing for other performers

 Connie Francis

 When Sedaka was not recording his own songs, he and Howard Greenfield were writing for other performers, most notably in their earliest days Connie Francis.
 Francis began searching for a new hit after her 1958 single "Who's Sorry Now?".
 She was introduced to Sedaka and Greenfield, who played for her every ballad they had written.
 Francis began writing in her diary while the two played the last of their songs.
 After they finished, Francis told them they wrote beautiful ballads but that they were too intellectual for the young generation.
 Greenfield suggested that they play a song they had written for the Shepherd Sisters.
 Sedaka protested that Francis would be insulted by being played such a puerile song, but Greenfield reminded him Francis had not accepted their other suggestions and they had nothing to lose.
 After Sedaka played "Stupid Cupid", Francis told them they had just played her new hit.
 Francis' rendition of the song reached No. 14 on the Billboard charts, while it topped the UK Singles Chart.

 While Francis was writing in her diary, Sedaka asked her if he could read what she had written.
 Francis said no. This inspired Sedaka to write "The Diary", his own first hit single.
-Sedaka and Greenfield wrote many of Connie Francis' hits, such as "Fallin'" and the "Theme from Where the Boys Are", the film in which she starred.
+Sedaka and Greenfield wrote many of Francis' hits, such as "Fallin'" and the "Theme from Where the Boys Are", the film in which she starred.
 This hit the Top 5 on the Billboard pop singles chart and Francis had several No. 1 singles.
 "Where the Boys Are" eventually became her signature song.